cpg314/checkalot/README.md

     fix_command: cargo group-imports --fix
 ```

+A more complete example can be found at the root of the repository.

 ### Fixing issues automatically

 When the `--fix` command is provided the `fix_command` command of each failed check is called.